-XMobile was my attempt at fitting an xbox into a car.
+XMobile was my attempt at fitting an Xbox games console into a car.

 Stage 1: Mounting the LCD

-The car which i was to fit the xbox in was a Citroen Saxo.
+The car in which I planned to fit the Xbox in was a Citroen Saxo.
 The LCD monitor was a 7" model taken from a Goodmans portable DVD player.
 Not the best quality but it does the job.

-Once the 12V power unit was fitted, we added a relay to switch the power on and off via the car head unit from the remote out.
-This turns on the xbox when the auxiliary input is selected on the radio.
+Once the power unit was fitted, we added a relay to switch the power on and off via the car head unit from the remote out.
+This turns on the Xbox when the auxiliary input is selected on the radio.